Hwacheon County: Prehistory and the Three Kingdoms period

+Goryeo and Joseon periods

+The region was called Nangcheon County during the Goryeo period, and was a dependent county of Chuncheon.
+In 1644, the county was abolished and was merged under Kimhwa County, but the county was restored in 1653.The county received its current name in 1897.

+Modern history

 Before 1900, Hwacheon was extremely sparsely populated, with only a few small villages alongside major rivers, due to its rugged terrain and harsh winters.

+In 1919, the region participated in protests as part of the March 1st movement on March 23 and March 28, with the March 23 protest led by Cheondoists.

 Hwacheon Dam was completed in 1944 and the electricity it generated proved to be a boon.

-However, it was also source of conflict during the Korean War due to its strategic value as both a power plant and potential weapon (by intentionally flooding downstream areas).
+After liberation of korea in 1945, the region was initially administered by the DPRK until the ROK took administration from the DPRK during the korean war.
+The region was the source of conflict during the Korean War due to its strategic value as both a power plant and potential weapon (by intentionally flooding downstream areas).
 It ended up well inside allied territory with the establishment of the DMZ to the north in 1953.

-Climate

-Hwacheon has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.

 Culture

 As Gangwon Province is South Korea's coldest region, Hwacheon is home to the yearly Hwacheon Sancheoneo ice fishing festival in which thousands of visitors try to catch as many sancheoneo (Korean: 산천어, wild trout) as possible.
 This takes place in the Hwacheoncheon (stream) during nearly the entire month of January.
 The festival organizers claim there are roughly 1,000,000 visitors annually.
 The Hwacheon Sancheoneo Festival is classified by CNN as one of the 7 wonders of winter.

 Other annual events in Hwacheon include the jjokbae (Korean: 쪽배, water raft) Festival in late July, the Tomato Festival in mid-August, and the Dragon Festival.